ppeetteerrs/logseq-pkm/pages/Inflation.md

 		- Banking, credit systems do not work anymore
 		- Lowers productivity => just earn enough to survive, there is no point earning more
 		- Economy needs a complete revamp (in the process leads to rise of social unrest, rise of extremist governments etc.)
-	-
+	- {{youtube-timestamp 585}} In general inflation is negatively related to stock prices -